best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

   - `formatR`, `styler`
 ```

 Be sure to read the documentation for any of these tools, to understand what they are checking/changing in your code.
 Some can be configured to ignore or detect specific types of formatting error.
 You can run multiple of these, to catch a broader range of stylistic or programmatic errors.

-If you're considering these tools as part of a project, see [Continuous Integration](continuous-integration) for advice on automating them or explore other options such as [pre-commits](https://pre-commit.com/) that do the formatting and checking prior to a git commit.
+If you're considering these tools as part of a project, see [Continuous Integration](continuous-integration) for advice on automating them.
+Alternatively, explore other options, such as [pre-commit](https://pre-commit.com/), that do the formatting and checking on your machine prior to a Git commit.

 (software-ideas-for-analysts)=